 - Increased sex drive

 - Increased energy

 - Unusual poor judgment.
-For instance, buying sprees or sexual indiscretion.
+For instance, buying sprees, drug or alcohol abuse, or sexual indiscretion.

 - Increased denial